LCAV/dsp-labs/docs/linear-prediction/implementation.md

 {% endhint %}

 **Congrats on incorporating this LPC component to your granular synthesis pitch shifter!
 Given the Python implementation, the porting to C should be more straightforward.
 As noted earlier, it may be useful to pre-allocate memory for the LPC coefficients and their computation.**

+**In the [next chapter](../dft/README.md), we implement a DFT-based pitch shifter.
+With this effect, we will shift our speech up in order to create a chipmunk-like voice; no need to inhale helium!**